School of Professional and Continuing Studies Master’s Admissions

 Typed personal statement

 We want to learn more about your background experiences and future goals to ensure that our master’s degree program best meets your personal, professional, and learning needs.
 In two to three typed, double-spaced pages, please answer one of the following questions.
 Once completed, you may fax, email, or mail the personal statement to your campus of choice.

 - What are your personal, professional, and learning goals, and how might the master’s degree program help you achieve these goals?

 - Describe a single work experience which has had a significant impact on how you think about yourself and human services.
 In what ways has this experience influenced what you hope to gain from the master’s degree program?

 - What lesson have you learned from your life and work experiences?
 How do these lessons shape your learning goals for the master’s degree program?

 Typed résumé demonstrating a commitment to community service

-The résumé must indicate a minimum of five years of experience in human service work, paid or volunteer.
+The résumé must indicate a minimum of five years of work experience, paid or volunteer.
 You may email or mail it to your campus of choice.

 Professional letter of reference